Azure/ARO-RP/docs/deploy-full-rp-service-in-dev.md

-# Deploy an Entire RP Development Service
+# Deploy an entire RP Development Service

+## When to use it?

+- Test the gateway and clusters' interactions with it.
+- Test the actual VMSS instances we run the RP and gateway on.
+- Test our deployments (since full-service uses mostly the same deployment setup as production).
+- Test any Hive cluster changes without messing with the shared development Hive clusters.

 ## Prerequisites